mrjk/fetch-pass/README.md

 ```

 Keyring-proxy works with a config file usually located in `$XDG_CONFIG_HOME/keyring-proxy/config.ini`.
 This configuration is required and it belongs to the user to build its own.
-Below an example of config.
+Below a partial example of config.
 See next chapter to create your config.

 ```ini
 [config]